operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 By checking our new `main.go` we will find that:

 - The SDK [leader.Become][leader-lib-doc] was replaced by the [controller-runtime's leader][controller-runtime-leader] with lease mechanism.
-However, you still able to stick with the [leader.Become][leader-lib-doc] for life if you wish:
+However, you can still use [leader.Become][leader-lib-doc] if you wish:

 ```go
 func main() {